-Configuring an AD73322 to Operate in Data Mode
+Configuring an AD73311L to Operate in Data Mode

-This section describes a typical sequence of control words that it would be sent to an AD73322 to set it up for data mode operation.
-It is not intended to be a definitive initialization sequence, but will show users the typical input/output events that occur in the programming and operation phases.
-This description panel refers to Figure 43.
+This section describes the typical sequence of control words that are required to be sent to an AD73311L to set it up for data mode operation.
+In this sequence, Registers B, C and A are programmed before the device enters data mode.
+This description panel refers to Table XIX.